JohnPostlethwait/fixme/README.md

 # Fixme #

-Node module to scan for NOTE, OPTIMIZE, TODO, HACK, XXX, FIXME, and BUG comments within your source code and print them to stdout.
+Scan for NOTE, OPTIMIZE, TODO, HACK, XXX, FIXME, and BUG comments within your source, and print them to stdout so you can deal with them.
 This is similar to the ```rake notes``` task from Rails.

 It ends up giving you an output like this: